ogobrecht/plex/README.md

 # PLEX - PL/SQL export utilities

-## APEX BackApp
+## BackApp

-Get a zip file for an APEX application including:
+Get a zip file for an APEX application (or schema) including:

 - The app export SQL file - full and splitted ready to use for version control
 - All objects DDL, object grants DDL